The Rap Game

 The Rap Game is an American reality television series.
 The series premiered on January 1, 2016, on Lifetime.
-The winners of seasons 1-5 respectively, were Miss Mulatto, Mani, Nova, Street Bud and Tyeler Reign.
+The winners of seasons 1-5 respectively, were Latto, Mani, Nova, Street Bud, and Tyeler Reign.

 Other notable contestants that appeared on the show and competed on another include J.I the Prince of N.Y (season 2), and King Roscoe and Flau'Jae (both in season 3).
-The latter two competed on America's Got Talent (King Roscoe in Season 9 in 2014 and Flau'Jae in season 13 in 2018).
+The later two competed on America's Got Talent (King Roscoe in Season 9 in 2014 and Flau'Jae in season 13 in 2018).
 Season 4's Lil Bri appeared on season 2 of The Four: Battle for Stardom in 2018.